Dragonmystic707/exalted-reincarnated/docs/Solars.md

 reveal their Anima Banner, up to Burning Level.

-At Bonfire Level, they may instead curl their Anima inwards to obscure all discerning characteristics\--the existence of an Exalt is undeniable, but no possible form of perception can reveal their identity.
+At Bonfire Level, they may instead curl their Anima inwards to obscure all discerning characteristics--the existence of an Exalt is undeniable, but no possible form of perception can reveal their identity.

 *Associated Abilities*: Athletics, Awareness, Deception, Navigation, Stealth, Thrown